anodyne/docs/skins/customization.md

 SVGs are different from other image formats due to the fact that they're actually code.
 That provides a lot of flexibility with how they get styled.
 In order to change the colors of your workflow icons, you can simply open them in the text editor of your choice.

-The icons that you'll need to edit are:
+The icons that you'll need to edit within the skin are:

 - `dist/images/panel-dashboard.svg`
 - `dist/images/panel-inbox.svg`